 We are grateful to the Forest Department of Uttar Pradesh, the Directorate of Archaeology (U.P.), Government of Uttar Pradesh, and the Archaeological Survey of India, Office of the Director-General, Delhi, and the Lucknow and the Bhopal Circles of the Archaeological Survey of India, for the necessary permissions and nods of approval.

 This website has also been constructed to make public the data and analyses of this project, as a stepping-stone towards a Public Archaeology in India, of which at present, there seems little or no evidence.
-For instance, the state of the conservation and preservation of the rock art of the Vindhyan Region, which is so well-evident from the documentation of it, provided on this website, is seldom discussed in Varanasi's Newspapers!
+For instance, the poor state of the conservation and preservation of the rock art of the Vindhyan Region, which is so well-evident from this documentation of it, has hardly been noticed even in the Varanasi region.

-There has been little debate, in Banaras, regarding the very urgent need to take such steps, as would ensure the long-term survival of these priceless Vindhyan rock paintings, for the purpose of public viewing as for archaeological and allied research, as for example at Bhimbetka.
-Hence, this website.
+There has been little or no debate, even in Banaras, regarding the very urgent need to take such steps, as would ensure the long-term survival of these priceless Vindhyan rock paintings, which ultimately also inform us greatly about population history of the Ganga Valley, and its hinterlands, for the purpose of public viewing and for archaeological and allied research, as for example at Bhimbetka.

 Here is wishing a Happy Viewing to all our Guests and Visitors!